wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 1. Manually launch the Elembio central graph on a runfolder.
 2. The analysis starts with creation of the analysis folder hierarchy, plus caching of LIMS information in an NPG samplesheet (`metadata_cache`) keyed primarily by `id_flowcell_lims` / batch id, together with metadata from the instrument runfolder (`RunParameters.json`, and `RunManifest.json` where needed), rather than depending on `RunStats.json`.
-3. `bases2fastq` runs and produces the deplex output folder.
+3. `elembio_bases2fastq` runs once per lane, creating a custom lane-specific `RunManifest` and producing output under `BAM_basecalls/fastq/lane{lane}`.
-4. `samtools import` produces product files.
+4. `elembio_import` runs once per lane&tag and produces lane-and-tag files.
 5. Elembio `tag_metrics` are generated from `RunStats.json` in the `bases2fastq` output folder.
 6. A minimal subset of `seq_alignment` runs successfully on imported files.